loganbledsoe/cse15l-lab-reports/lab-7.md

 - `vim ListExamples.java`

 **Notes:**<br>
-Simmilar to the last step, I used tab autocomplete to type the file name `ListExamples.java` in the command `vim ListExamples.java`.
+Similar to the last step, I used tab autocomplete to type the file name `ListExamples.java` in the command `vim ListExamples.java`.
 Though in this case, there were four files that began with an `L` in the working directory: `ListExamples.java`, `ListExamples.class`, `ListExamplesTests.java`, `ListExamplesTests.java`.
 The files ending in `.class` do not tab autocomplete as an argument to the `vim` command, so that narrows it down to two files.
 So, after typing `L` and pressing tab, I typed `.` to give autocomplete the information it needed and pressed tab again.

 The following is an explanation for my vim keystrokes:
 - `43j`: Down motion with a count of 43.
 This brings me to line 43 where the bug is.